Edit her¶

 Save.
 The next tick, she reads person.md (it's part of her identity, rebuilt every read) and incorporates it.
 From now on, she knows.

-This is the same pattern she uses to learn about you over time — each night, the reflect stage updates these files based on what happened that day.
-You can write directly to them when you want her to know something faster than waiting for reflect to catch it.
+This is the same pattern she uses to learn about you over time — each night, the consolidate stage updates these files based on what happened that day.
+You can write directly to them when you want her to know something faster than waiting for consolidate to catch it.

 Grant a permission¶